-In Australia there are 6 main fire extinguisher types which can be installed in business premises.
+In Australia there are 6 main fire extinguisher types which can be installed on business premises.
 The different types of fire extinguishers in Australia are for different types of fire.
-For this reason it is essential that Australian businesses have the right type of extinguisher installed in their workplace.
+For this reason, it is essential that Australian businesses have the right type of extinguisher installed in their workplace.

 Types of Fire Extinguishers

-Class A Fire Extinguishers are used for fires that involve paper products, fabrics of textiles, wood-based products, plastics, and rubber-based products.
-The type of class A extinguishers that fall into this category are Powder ABE, water, foam and wet chemicals
+Class A extinguishers are used for fires that involve paper products, fabrics of textiles, wood-based products, plastics, and rubber-based products.
+The type of class A extinguishers that fall into this category are Powder ABE, water, foam, and wet chemicals

-Class B extinguishers are used to put out fires that started due to flammable or combustible liquids.
+Class B fire extinguishers are used to put out fires that started due to flammable or combustible liquids.
 In the work environment, this could include chemical-based cleaning products, electrical contact cleaner, and lubricants used for equipment.
-The class B extinguishes that address these materials include Powder ABE and BE, and foam.
+Class B extinguishes that address these materials include Powder ABE and BE, and foam.